Are you serious about looking after your skin?

 Wow, now it seems you have finally learned virtually everything there is to know about skincare routines.

-But just to recap, no matter what your skin type, a skincare routine is important in order to keep your skin conditions at bay and ward off premature ageing.
+But to recap, no matter what your skin type, a skincare routine is important to keep your skin conditions at bay and ward off premature ageing.

 A thorough routine will have at least 9 steps, but you can start with the basics, a skincare routine doesn’t have to be super complicated.
 In fact, you could start with a few products, cleanser, toner, moisturiser and of course sunblock.
 Go easy on yourself, and be forgiving if you forget a day.

 Remember always to layer your products in the right way; if you use the wrong moisturiser with, say, the wrong toner, you could either render them ineffective or, worse: upset the balance of your skin.